exercism/x86-64-assembly/exercises/concept/bird-watcher/.docs/introduction.md

 ### Section .bss

 Uninitialized data is declared in the **section .bss**.
-On most platforms, this data is filled with zero by the OS at the start of the program.
+On most platforms, this data is automatically filled with zero by the OS at the start of the program.

 In NASM, an uninitialized variable has a name, a directive that indicates data size and the number of elements to be reserved.
 Each of these is separated with a space from the other.